SlyBouhafs/MMMKIII/README.markdown

 To make this work, 4 programs needs to be sent to the controller using the MPK Mini MK3 Program Editor.

-There are 4 Programs: The first two programs BANK B is the same as the device program, this will allow you to switch to device mapping using the BANK A/B button.
+There are 4 Programs: The first two programs BANK B is the same as the device program, this will allow you to switch quickly to the device mapping using the BANK A/B button.

 ### Arrangement:
 ![Arragenement Setup](assets/images/ARRANGEMENT%20SETUP.png)